 Do you offer remote working?

 If this is a necessity for you, it is best to cover this before you attend the interview.
-Even if you don’t necessarily need to work remotely, they might be a bit concerned that you will be looking for other flexible jobs.
+Even if you don’t necessarily need to work remotely, the recruiter might be a bit concerned that you will be looking for other flexible jobs.
 Most employers will advertise hybrid or remote working arrangements on their job description.
+Flexibility is one of the questions to avoid in a job interview, it is better to get knowledge of this before you attend.

 What is the boss like?